Planzo

 3. Economic and Business Importance

-Routes linking global financial hubs like New York–London or Mumbai–Delhi thrive on a steady stream of corporate travelers.
-These global air travel trends are dictated by markets and industries that never sleep, ensuring planes are always packed.
+Routes linking global financial hubs, such as New York–London or Mumbai–Delhi, thrive on a steady stream of corporate travelers.
+These global air travel trends are driven by markets and industries that operate 24/7, ensuring planes are always full.

 4. Tourism Magnets